rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Instructions.md

     * By default, "Not Present" is selected.
 If you select "Value" and type in a new address, Windows will use the value you entered instead of the actual MAC address of your network adapter.
 * Close the network configuration screens.

-Note that in Windows, you could discover network configuration from the command prompt.
+Note that in Windows, you could discover network configuration from the command prompt (using `ipconfig`).
 Changes are typically made using the graphical user interface.
 Microsoft has a more sophisticated version of the command prompt called PowerShell which can also be used to view and make changes to system configurations.
-PowerShell has a unique scripting language that is beyond the scope of this exercise.
-If network administrators were to made changes to a large number of computers on a network, it is likely that they would use PowerShell to make the change.
+PowerShell has a unique scripting language that is beyond the scope of this class.
+If network administrators were to make changes to a large number of computers on a network, it would be much easier to create a Powershell script to do it than to use the GUI.
 If a single network configuration had to be diagnosed, it is often easier to use the graphical user interface.

 ### Step 6: Cleanup (Optional)